Mickey Gilbert: Early life and career

-Some of Gilbert's best known stunt roles are the leap off a cliff into water as the Robert Redford character in Butch Cassidy and the Sundance Kid; jumping from a moving train to a signal post as the Gene Wilder character in Silver Streak; rolling down a hill together with the horse he was mounted on The Return of a Man Called Horse; and leaping on horseback off a cliff into water in the Gene Wilder role in The Frisco Kid.
+Some of Gilbert's best known stunt roles are the leap off a cliff into water as Redford's Sundance Kid in Butch Cassidy and the Sundance Kid; jumping from a moving train to a signal for Gene Wilder in Silver Streak; rolling down a hill while mounted on a horse in The Return of a Man Called Horse; and leaping on horseback off a cliff into water in The Frisco Kid.
 Gilbert also appeared as a horse rider stunt performer in the 1980 TV movie Stunts Unlimited.

-Later in his career he worked as a stunt coordinator.
+Later in his career he worked as a stunt coordinator and second unit director.

-Portrayed the Ripper in the first episode of Kolchak the Night Stalker.
+Gilbert portrayed the Ripper in the first episode of Kolchak: The Night Stalker.

+Personal life and death

+Gilbert married Yvonne Yrigoyen, whose father was also a stunt performer, in 1962.
+They had three sons, all of whom are also stunt performers, as are their five grandsons.
+He died at his home in Camarillo, California, on February 5, 2024, at the age of 87.